semanticarchitectures/AFdoctrine/ems_doctrine_prototype/README.md

 ## License

-This project is developed for the United States Air Force and is subject to applicable government regulations and security requirements.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact